Varsity Lakes line: New line

-The new Gold Coast railway opened in 1996, running on a different alignment from Beenleigh to Helensvale.
-It was extended to Nerang in 1997, and Robina in 1998.
+The new Gold Coast railway line opened on 26 February 1996, running from Brisbane to Helensvale.
+It was built as an extension of the Beenleigh line, running on a different alignment than the South Coast line.
+It was extended to Nerang in 1997 and to Robina in 1998.

 In 2009, the line was further extended to Varsity Lakes.
+Before an upgrade in 2010, many passengers had to stand for much of the journey during peak-hour services.

-Originally built as a single-track railway, provisions were made for it to be duplicated.
-Duplication works commenced in the 2000s and 2010s in stages.
-The final section to be duplicated was between Coomera and Helensvale stations, with work completed in late 2017, and the new track operational in 2018.
+Duplication works commenced in stages throughout the 2000s and 2010s.
+The final section to be duplicated was between Coomera and Helensvale, with work completed in late 2017 and the new track operational in 2018.